coveo/source.coveo.com/_posts/2016-04-18-indexing-only-relevant-parts-of-sitecore-rendered-content.md

 ## Conclusion

 Whichever solution used, a Coveo for Sitecore integrator should always ensure the best search relevancy by indexing all but unwanted content.
-This ensures a great user experience and increase of the key performance indicators for the customer.
+This ensures a great user experience and an increase of the key performance indicators for the customer.